The Kempf House Museum

 Preserving Our Heritage, Sharing Our History

+Due to the great interest in historic preservation in the 1960s, the city of Ann Arbor decided to establish the Kempf House Museum with a volunteer board.
+Rooms in the House have been restored and decorated with furnishing authentic to the late 19th and early 20th centuries, several of which were the property of the Kempf family.
 The Kempf House Museum is a non-profit organization dedicated to preserving, interpreting, and celebrating the Bennett-Kempf house, its garden and collections.
 This 1853 Greek Revival house is a unique resource because of its national architectural significance, downtown location, and the distinguished contributions of the Kempfs to the musical culture of Ann Arbor.
 By making the house accessible to the public, we seek to promote understanding and appreciation of our local history.

 Kempf House also hosts a Fall and Spring Noon Lecture Series and various exciting social and historical events.
 Check the Events Page to see what is coming up this month!